renzol2/brain/docs/frequency-modulation.md

 In **frequency modulation** (FM), the [[frequency]] of a _carrier_ signal is altered by a _modulator_ signal.

-Deviations of the carrier causes spectral sidebands at multiples of the modulator above and below the carrier.
+Deviations of the carrier causes spectral "sidebands" (additional frequencies) at multiples of the modulator above and below the carrier frequency.

 TODO: import 407 notes